Hakon/reefpoints/_posts/2012-02-16-single-quotes-or-double-quotes.md

 {% endhighlight %}

 Now we can see a significant jump in time. (over 3 times longer) Why does this take so much longer?
-To help answer this question we need to first compare this benchmark to string concatenation using single quotes
+A clue as to what is happening can be seen when we compare this benchmark to string concatenation using single quotes

 {% highlight ruby %}
 Benchmark.measure { 1..10_000_000.times { |i| a = 'hey now ' + i.to_s } }
 # =>   6.490000   0.020000   6.510000 (  6.502408)
 {% endhighlight %}

-This ends up be about the same execution time as string interpolation.
+This ends up being about the same execution time as string interpolation.
 Before we answer the previous question let's take a look at one more option

 {% highlight ruby %}